esnue/ThesisAllocationSystem/README.md

 # Navigation

 We used Google Colab for computation-heavy tasks.
-The files are marked by the .ipynb-ending and can also be run in Jupyter Notebooks.
+These files have an .ipynb-ending and can also be run in Jupyter Notebooks.
 Moreover, the files are labelled in the order of the working process.

 * 1_pdf-to-csv.ipynb: convert multiple raw pdf files to one single csv file.
-* 2_label.ipynb: multi label one hot encoding process
-* 3_WPpreprocessing.py: cleaning function to remove stopwords, etc.
+* 3_WPpreprocessing.py: simple preprocessing to remove punctuation, common and customized stopwords, etc.
 * 3_contextualized_topic_modeling.ipynb: Deep Learning topic model training, validation and evaluation
-* 4_Visualization.ipynb: some visualization examples
+* 4_Visualization.ipynb: visualization of model output
-* 5_topics_app.py: streamlit implementation
+* 5_main_app.py: contains code for the streamlit web app
 * Pipfile.lock and Pipfile: necessary components of the streamlit implementation
 * data: final data for streamlit implementation
-* .old: old models, i.e. zero-shot topic model and DistilBert model
+* .old: bin folder for files that were created during research and exploration process, i.e. zero-shot topic model and DistilBERT model

 # Instruction